liberatr/nettv/README.md

 }
 ```

-Notice that `NetTV` is just a basic PHP class, it does not extend or implement anything specific to Drupal. (i.e. you should be able to easily re-use this code on non-Drupal projects)
+Notice that `NetTV` is just a basic PHP class, it does not extend or implement anything specific to Drupal. (i.e. you should be able to pretty easily re-use this code on non-Drupal projects)

 As soon as you create a new NetTV object, it expects there to be an instance of `ConfigFactory` passed in so its methods can use it to retrieve and store config data.
 Notice that the argument to the constructor is type-hinted, so it must be a `ConfigFactory` object.
 The Service Container enables it to work in this way.
 You'll sometimes see a Service Container referred to as a Dependency Injection Container.

 When you write code that expects an instance of the `ConfigFactory`, you're using _Dependency Injection_ - you don't instantiate the `$config_factory`, your system provides it - and only the right kind of object will work.

 ##Using the Config Factory as a Service

-Finally, look at the action method on the `NetTV` class:
+Finally, look at the action method on the `WatchCartoons` class:

 ```
-class NetTV {
+class WatchCartoons {
 ...
   public function getBasicInformation() {
-    $config = $this->config_factory->get('nettv.basic_information');
+    $config = $this->config_factory->get('nettv.watch_cartoons');

     return sprintf(
       'Playlists are sorted by %s and hold %d movies.
 Movie night is %s.',